Live Streaming vs. Podcasting: What Broadcasters Need to Know

 Audio-only podcast streaming consumes less bandwidth since audio files are much smaller.

-Typically, podcasters create recurring episodes of their show, and sometimes, they are split into seasons.
+Typically, professional podcasters create recurring episodes of their show, and sometimes, they are split into seasons or weekly podcast episodes.
 Most podcasts are between 30 minutes and an hour.
 They can be shorter or longer.

-However, it is worth pointing out that this type of content is notoriously long-form since it is often used to dive deeper into subjects.
+However, it is worth pointing out that this type of video content is notoriously long-form since it is often used to dive deeper into subjects.
 Many content creators use podcasts to discuss topics more thoroughly than they would on social media.
+They’re also popular in the business world.

 What is a Live Stream?